converspace/otxt/README.md

 Key ideas:
 * Focus on 256 characters
+* Just like SMS the people that are addressed are not part of the 256 characters to allow for an arbitrary no. of people to have a group conversation with.
 * Hub-less pub/sub.
 Push fan-out responsiblity to clients.
 * Use HTTPS.
     * Where HTTPS is not available, use delegated HTTPS endpoints. (see below)